Skip to content

 Online Rights

-There is a current issue where books and photos are making their way to the internet.
-Authors have recently received a letter asking to change agreements with Arcadia to enable them to put the books and/or photographs on the website of the Alexander Street Press.
-It’s definitely a work in progress and you need to protect your work and your collections.
+There is an issue with books and photos making their way to the Internet.
+Authors recently received a letter asking to change agreements with Arcadia to enable them to put the books and/or photographs on the Alexander Street Press website.
+It’s a work in progress, and you must protect your work and collections.
 Make sure you’ve got your assets covered.

 Print Friendly, PDF & Email

-2 thoughts on “Getting Published – Making a Arcadia Local History Book”
+2 thoughts on “Getting Published – Making an Arcadia Local History Book”

 1. I have reviewed William Wong and Judy Yung books published by you.